-Breast rash describes redness and irritation of the skin on your breast.
-Besides being itchy or scaly, a breast rash can sometimes be painful or blistered.
-Rarely, a breast rash may not cause any symptoms.
+A breast rash describes redness and irritation of the skin on your breast.
+A breast rash can also be itchy, scaly, painful or blistered.

 Other terms used to describe a breast rash include dermatitis and hives.